To ask questions or to place an order....

 Headstalls, Mecates & More

-These act somewhat like mini slobber straps and can connect to almost any bit, ring, etc. They can be used with or without snaps.
-They are attached to reins that have eye spliced ends and I make them in 3 different styles: double heart braid, lace ties, Chicago screws.
-Open and close the strap to attach to the bit or add a snap with a nickel plate or solid brass conway buckle.
+These act somewhat like mini slobber straps and can connect to almost any bit, ring, etc. They can be used with or without snaps and are attached to reins that have eye spliced ends.
+I make them in 3 different styles: double heart braid, lace ties, Chicago screws.
+Connect the strap to a bit or add a snap by opening and closing the strap using a nickel plate, solid brass or stainless steel conway buckle.

 Top to bottom: